 Indian Flora and Fauna

-CST Mumbai is full of Indian flora and fauna.
+CST Railway Station is full of Indian flora and fauna.
 You can walk through the sculpted pillars and get a lesson in local biodiversity.
 My favorite though is this dancing peacock carved on one of the windows.

 - The museum is open from 2 PM – 5 PM on weekdays.
 I wonder why they do not open on weekends as that is when maximum visitors would come.
 Hope this changes soon.